Half-range lattice Boltzmann models for the simulation of Couette flow using the Shakhov collision term: Abstract

 \section{Abstract}

-The three-dimensional Couette flow between parallel plates is addressed using mixed lattice Boltzmann models which implement the half-range and full-range Gauss-Hermite quadratures on the Cartesian axes perpendicular and parallel to the walls, respectively.
-Our models are validated through a comparison against previously reported results obtained using the linearised Boltzmann equation for values of the Knudsen number (Kn) up to $100$.
-Furthermore, an adequate application of the Shakhov collision term allows our models to recover DSMC results for the temperature profile for ${\rm Kn}$ up to $1.0$.
-Finally, we employ a convergence test to show that our quadrature procedure allows the simulation errors to decrease smoothly when the quadrature order is increased.
-We find that for low speed flows (when the non-dimensional wall velocities are $\pm 0.1$), $108$ velocities are sufficient to reduce the errors in the profiles of the particle number density, velocity, temperature and heat fluxes below $1\%$ compared to our reference model, from the Navier-Stokes regime (low ${\rm Kn}$) up to the ballistic regime (${\rm Kn} \rightarrow \infty$).
+The three-dimensional Couette flow between parallel plates is addressed using mixed lattice Boltzmann models which implement the half-range and the full-range Gauss-Hermite quadratures on the Cartesian axes perpendicular and parallel to the walls, respectively.
+The ability of our models to simulate rarefied flows are validated through comparison against previously reported results obtained using the linearized Boltzmann-BGK equation for values of the Knudsen number (Kn) up to $100$.
+We find that recovering the non-linear part of the velocity profile (i.e., its deviation from a linear function) at ${\rm Kn} \gtrsim 1$ requires high quadrature orders.
+We then employ the Shakhov model for the collision term to obtain macroscopic profiles for Maxwell molecules using the standard $\mu \sim T^\omega$ law, as well as for monatomic Helium and Argon gases, modeled through ab-initio potentials, where the viscosity is recovered using the Sutherland model.
+We validate our implementation by comparison with DSMC results and find excellent match for all macroscopic quantities for ${\rm Kn} \lesssim 0.1$.
+At ${\rm Kn} \gtrsim 0.1$, small deviations can be seen in the profiles of the diagonal components of the pressure tensor, the heat flux parallel to the plates, and the velocity profile, as well as in the values of the velocity gradient at the channel center.
+We attribute these deviations to the limited applicability of the Shakhov collision model for highly out of equilibrium flows.